rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 The Include and Exclude filters allow for filtering nodes based on the following keywords: Name, Tags, Hostname, OS Name, OS Family, OS Architecture, OS Version and Type.

+Regular expressions can be used for any of the keywords.
+The ``.*`` pattern will match any text.

+If more than 20 nodes match the filter, the UI will page the results.

 #### Filtering nodes in the shell